-- If you don’t want to backcountry camp but still want to feel some solitude, go to the smaller campgrounds like Balsam Mountain.
+- If you don’t want to backcountry camp but still want to feel some solitude, go to the smaller places like Balsam Mountain campground.

 - Cattaloochee Valley in the fall is very busy.
 The elk are in rut, the fall colors are at their peak, and every body wants to see it.
 Expect lines and traffic jams.

 - Most of the people stay in the north side of the park, around the touristy town of Gatlinburg.
 Expect the trails around it to be busy with day hikers.

 - Avoid any trail that leads to the Appalachian Trail.
 You’ll find people everywhere.

 - If you want to be truly alone, stay at one of the backcountry camp sites, away from the Appalachian Trail.